 Now let’s see what our respondents are saying about these issues.
 One of the male respondents, Norayr, was strictly against this tradition and felt quite negative towards it, claiming that it’s a tradition that might work in older times, but old ways aren’t modern and appropriate now.
 He mentioned that, like many other things, the red apple tradition is something that’s been wrapped around the Armenian society.
 He also mentioned that this tradition has Arab and Turkish roots.
 He added: “First of all, as of today, people have personal space, intimate life, and personal life.
 This very Red Apple tradition results in making you show and demonstrate your sexual life to the public.
 That’s what I don’t understand, what are you trying to show through that?”
 As to the causes of the continuation of the red apple tradition, Norayr pointed out two primary reasons – the first being the illiteracy of people who don’t adapt to the new mentality, values, progress that have changed over time.
 And, secondly, he thinks that people take it just too seriously.
 Norayr also tackled another problem about the red apple tradition’s fictitiousness.
 “The problem is that there are also cases when people do the Red Apple in a fictitious manner.
 I mean, if you are going to be and act fictitious and not keep the essence of the tradition, why do it?
 If the tradition should have a fake demonstrative nature, what’s the point, it’s meaningless.
 What regards to pre-marital sex, I feel positive.
-It’s any person’s and any couple’s own choice, and no one has the right to interfere with that issue.”
-(Norayr, interview, March 15, 2020)
+It’s any person’s and any couple’s own choice, and no one has the right to interfere with that issue” (Norayr, interview, March 15, 2020).

 Another male participant, Karen, described the red apple in the following way: “Well, the tradition itself is good, but the way it’s presented, the presentation procedure is bad.
 It should happen privately, and in secret and not like the ways we do it, I mean taking red apples to the bride’s house, etc. and making it public.”
 Karen believes that it’s vital for the tradition to continue with one condition that it all stays between the couple.
 It’s interesting that his argument for the tradition not to disappear completely can be linked to morality, dignity, and honor.
 He added, “I don’t want it to end completely, because it also has a good feature, meaning that boys and girls should not live too freely, they should think more about their family, morality, honor, and dignity.”
 Karen is against pre-marital sex.
 He explained, “I feel negative towards it as an Armenian man.
-And, maybe the core reasons are the tradition, the stereotypes, the environment, the relatives.”
-(Karen, interview, March 17, 2020)
+And, maybe the core reasons are the tradition, the stereotypes, the environment, the relatives” (Karen, interview, March 17, 2020).